Upgrading from MySQL 5.7 to 8.0 with rollback

 However, in the following pattern, COLLATE is unintentionallyutf8mb4_0900_ai_ciis used.

-This is the case when only the character code is specified without specifying COLLATE.
+This is the case when only the character code is specified and COLLATE is not specified.

-10. Stop writing from the application and fail over DB02 to the master DB
+10. Stop writing from applications and fail over DB02 to the master DB.

 11. [DB01] Change the replication master reference to DB02 and start replicating